Skip to content

 Documentation

-Throughout the codebase, we require to document all functions in a standardized style.
+Throughout the codebase, we require you to document all functions in a standardized style.
 Documentation is critical for our Python codebase, and we use it to convey requirements on many functions.
 Functions should have docstrings in the following form (known as Google docstyle):

 def index(ls: List[Any], i: int) -> Any: